Voilett-Roze/asus/Disk-formatting.md

 ```
 From my output we see my example device has an obsolete mount-point.

-The obsolete mount point is removed with this command:
+(Note: Command not fully tested) The obsolete mount point is removed with this command:
 `rm /tmp/mnt/SANDISK`

 If it was successfully removed then it won't be listed anymore in /tmp/mnt directory: